Wepener (House of Assembly of South Africa constituency)

-Senekal was a constituency in the Orange Free State Province of South Africa, which existed from 1924 to 1938.
+Wepener was a constituency in the Orange Free State Province of South Africa, which existed from 1924 to 1938.
 Named after the town of Wepener, the seat covered a rural area in the southeast of the province, bordering Lesotho.
 Throughout its existence, it elected one member to the House of Assembly.

 Franchise notes

 When the Union of South Africa was formed in 1910, the electoral qualifications in use in each pre-existing colony were kept in place.
 In the Orange River Colony, and its predecessor the Orange Free State, the vote was restricted to white men, and as such, elections in the Orange Free State Province were held on a whites-only franchise from the beginning.
 The franchise was also restricted by property and education qualifications until the 1933 general election, following the passage of the Women's Enfranchisement Act, 1930 and the Franchise Laws Amendment Act, 1931.
 From then on, the franchise was given to all white citizens aged 21 or over.
 Non-whites remained disenfranchised until the end of apartheid and the introduction of universal suffrage in 1994.